steiza/cosign/doc/cosign_sign.md

 ```
       --allow-http-registry                                                                      whether to allow using HTTP protocol while connecting to registries.
 Don't use this for anything but testing
       --allow-insecure-registry                                                                  whether to allow insecure connections to registries (e.g., with expired or self-signed TLS certificates).
 Don't use this for anything but testing
-  -a, --annotations strings                                                                      extra key=value pairs to sign
       --attachment string                                                                        DEPRECATED, related image attachment to sign (sbom), default none
       --attachment-tag-prefix [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]   optional custom prefix to use for attached image tags.
 Attachment images are tagged as: [AttachmentTagPrefix]sha256-[TargetImageDigest].[AttachmentName]
       --certificate string                                                                       path to the X.509 certificate in PEM format to include in the OCI Signature